-Jeff Bryan is the co-founder and Vice President of The Positivity Project.
+Jeff Bryan is the co-founder and CEO of The Positivity Project.
 A 2004 graduate of the U.S. Military Academy at West Point, he served in the Army for five years, to include two tours in Iraq.
-In 2006, Jeff was a platoon leader in Saba al Bour and in 2008-09, he was an engagements officer in southern Baghdad.
+In 2006, Jeff was a platoon leader in Saba al Bour, and in 2008-09, he was an engagements officer in southern Baghdad.
 After leaving the military, Jeff earned a master’s degree from the Fletcher School at Tufts University.
 He was subsequently a Presidential Management Fellow (PMF) in Washington and Jerusalem with the U.S. Department of State.
 A native of Niskayuna, New York, Jeff developed a passion for sports at an early age, leading him to serve as a lacrosse team captain and earn all-America honors twice while at West Point.
-He and his wife, Patti, an elementary school teacher, and their daughter live in Niskayuna, NY.
+He and his wife, Patti, and their two daughters live in Savannah, GA.

 - Frank AdamoEd Tech Coordinator

 Frank Adamo has been a public school teacher in Niskayuna, NY since 2001.
 He earned a master’s degree in Curriculum Development and Instructional Technology from the University at Albany, and has earned National Board Certification for Professional Teaching Standards in Early Adolescent English-Language Arts.
 Frank has worked with middle school English students throughout his career to build strong reading, writing and communication skills.
 He has developed curriculum to help students build an understanding of social media and the role that each of us takes in creating and maintaining our own digital footprint.
 Frank has presented to parents, students and teachers and administrators on the benefits of using technology in the classroom as well as the opportunities and drawbacks of social media in the digital age.
 He lives in Glenville, NY with his wife and two children.